JoshGlue/CCMLWI_Chatbot/README.md

 ### Running the Chatbot
 1. Train the model as described in the previous section or download the pretrained model [LINK NEEDED](LINK NEEDED)
 2. Run `python ./telegram.py`
+3. Add bot http://t.me/RUSimpsonBot to telegram and send a message to Homer.